Best Table Tennis Table Reviews UK 2016 – 2017

 The Butterfly Junior table is another high-quality table by Butterfly.
 It is the only junior-sized table we are reviewing today.
 It is 3/4 sized, and has 12mm playing surface.
 It is thus not suitable for competition or club level play, but makes a great table to keep around the house, for playing with friends, or for smaller kids.
 It is designed with storage and ease of use in mind; the Butterfly folds up quite easily, and the two halves come apart separately.
 These halves can be wheeled around and stored separately, if needed, and the steel legs are strong and sturdy.
 The Butterfly comes with a net that attaches to the table on one end, and clips on with a large clip on the other.

 It has 4.5/5 Stars on Amazon with over 85 reviews, and is generally well-liked by reviewers, who appreciate its compact size, easy storage, and sturdy construction.
 It should take less than 5 minutes to set up.
 Overall, it is one of the best table tennis tables for learning the basics of the sport, or one just meant for some fun around the house.
-It sells for low price point, but is not the cheapest on our best table tennis table reviews list (the Donnay indoor is less expensive), but is still an excellent price for what if offers: a basic, quality, easy to use tennis table.
+It sells for low price point, but is not the cheapest on our best table tennis table reviews list (the Donnay indoor is less expensive), but is still an excellent price for what if offers: a basic, quality, easy to use choice.

 - Small, compact size